 Coastal Mapping, Assessment & Planning (Risk MAP)

 In November 2014, FEMA notified Lee County that it is analyzing coastal wave action in the Gulf of Mexico as part of its Risk Mapping, Assessment & Planning (Risk MAP) program.
 This analysis will be used to create new elevation data for Flood Insurance Rate Maps (FIRMs).
-Preliminary maps will be distributed in 2018.
+Preliminary maps may be distributed as early as 2019.
 These maps will be subject to local appeal.

 Hendry, Charlotte and Sarasota counties are included in this effort.

-Lee County is hiring a consultant early in this process to monitor data collection and modeling and to assist in potential appeals of the working draft and preliminary maps.
+Lee County has hired a consultant early in this process to monitor data collection and modeling and to assist in potential appeals of the working draft and preliminary maps.
 This may help mitigate the need to appeal and revise the maps after they are adopted.

 The timeline for this project is general:

-- Depending on the appeal of work maps, a Community Coordination and Outreach (CCO) meeting will be held in the fourth quarter of 2018 to reveal preliminary maps that are subject to public appeal.
+- Depending on the appeal of work maps, a Community Coordination and Outreach (CCO) meeting will be held to reveal preliminary maps that are subject to public appeal.
 This is likely to occur in 2020.